rebeccatraceyt/Kryan/README.md

 The imagery is catching and visually represents the theme of the website.

+All imagery provides alternative text to be used in the event that the element cannot be rendered.
+The template used to provide alt text for background images can be found [here](http://www.davidmacd.com/blog/alternate-text-for-css-background-images.html).

 ### Wireframes and Mockups

    - Home Page - [View Wireframe](# "Home Page Wireframe") | [View Mockup](# "Home Page Mockup")